lukso-network/docs/docs/standards/generic-standards/lsp1-universal-receiver.md

 :::

-Customizing the `universalReceiver(..)` function is an option that users have to allow the function to **behave differently on different actions**.
-However, it's not advised to hardcode the logic of reacting on specific actions inside the function, as **this logic may need to change in the future** depending on several factors (eg. the vault where the tokens are forwarded get hacked, new staking contract is deployed, decided to revert on specific tokens later).
+Overriding and customizing the `universalReceiver(..)` function is an option for users to allow **different behaviours depending on the data received**.
+However, it's not advised to hardcode the logic of reacting to specific actions inside the function because **this logic may need to change in the future** depending on several factors (eg. the vault where the tokens are forwarded gets compromised, a new staking contract is deployed, decided to revert on specific tokens later).

 **[LSP1-UniversalReceiverDelegate](../generic-standards/lsp1-universal-receiver-delegate.md)** is an **optional extension** to the **[LSP1-UniversalReceiver](#)** standard.
 As well as notifying a contract about the incoming and outgoing transactions by emitting an event, it can delegate the call to an external contract that can **handle and react to specific calls** with its custom logic.

 ![Universal Receiver Delegate contract](/img/standards/lsp1/universal-receiver-delegate.jpeg)

-The address of the **external contract** can be a variable that changes in the contract storage by a setter function.
-In this way, users can customize such contracts to implement a specific logic that is changeable anytime in the future.
+ address of the **external contract** can be stored and changed inside the contract storage.
+This way, users can customize such contracts to implement a specific logic that is changeable at any time.

 ![Multiple Universal Receiver Delegate](/img/standards/lsp1/multiple-urd.jpeg)